-Although the Energy Information Administration recently has released hourly estimates of national average emissions rates, this information alone is unlikely to be useful for these purposes for several reasons.
-One such reason is that, in the four years during which the data has been reported (2018 to present), the national average emissions rate has not fallen below the most lax threshold in Table 1 for even a single hour.
+Although the Energy Information Administration recently has released hourly estimates of national average emissions rates,4 this information alone is unlikely to be useful for these purposes for several reasons.
+One such reason is that, in the four years during which the data has been reported (2018 to present), the national average emissions rate has not fallen below the $0.07 \text{ kg CO}2\text{e}/\text{kWh}$ threshold above for even a single hour.